DutchCodingCompany/filament-socialite/README.md

 There are a few events dispatched during the authentication process:

-* `SocialiteUserDomainFailed`: When a user tries to login with an email which domain is not on the allowlist
+* `DomainFailed`: When a user tries to login with an email which domain is not on the allowlist
-* `SocialiteUserRegistrationFailed`: When a user tries to login with an unknown account and registration is not enabled
+* `RegistrationFailed`: When a user tries to login with an unknown account and registration is not enabled
-* `SocialiteUserLogin`: When a user successfully logs in
+* `Login`: When a user successfully logs in
-* `SocialiteUserRegistered`: When a user is successfully registered and logged in (when enabled in config)
+* `Registered`: When a user is successfully registered and logged in (when enabled in config)

 ## Changelog